Is the Working Disabled Medicaid Buy-In Right for You?

 How to Sign Up

-You can apply for Working Disabled Medicaid Buy-In:
+You can apply for the Working Disabled Medicaid Buy-In:

-If you use the combined application for services, you can also apply for other benefits at the same time, such as APA, SNAP (formerly Food Stamps), and Alaska Temporary Assistance Program (ATAP).
-If you apply for Working Disabled Medicaid Buy-In online, you will have to apply for other benefits separately.
+If you use an application form, you can also apply for other benefits at the same time, such as Adult Public Assistance (APA), SNAP (formerly Food Stamps), and Alaska Temporary Assistance Program (ATAP).
+If you apply for the Working Disabled Medicaid Buy-In online, you have to apply for other benefits separately.

 Keeping Working Disabled Medicaid Buy-In Coverage